umdfiresa2024/research-corporate-sentiment/README.md

 csv with classifications and confidence scores has been produced.
 Now, we are able to draw conclusions and make claims regarding companies communications regarding net zero reduction and their actual greenhouse gas emissions.
-After the whole csv has been processe we can compare the sentences classified as reduction and compare that to the total number of sentences.
+After the whole csv has been processed we can compare the sentences classified as reduction and compare that to the total number of sentences.
 This will then provide a ratio which we can compare with any company along with their greenhouse gas emissions.
 The most crucial